HTTP/3: An Introduction to the Next Generation Web Protocol

 What are the benefits of HTTP/3?

-Of course, staying up-to-date with the latest protocols is going to give you the best internet experience, both in terms of performance and security.
+Of course, staying up-to-date with the latest protocols will give you the best internet experience, both in terms of performance and security.

 These are the top 3: